 Even before Covid-19, there was a growing emphasis by the workforce on the importance of wellbeing and job satisfaction within the office.
 After the initial lockdown businesses were firmly entrenched to react and respond, undertaking their own threat analysis, looking for information and guidance, and understanding the immediate impact on their own employees’ wellbeing.

 As we look at Workplace 2.0, productivity and wellbeing should be at the forefront of business decisions as professionals make their return.
 Not only are companies now having to be more mindful of the physical and emotional state of their workforce, but now have to adhere to new compliances in order to bring them back into their offices.

 There is now a growing need for cleaning assurance and congestion reduction in order to ease the minds of employees and allow companies to remain compliant.
 As previously stated, companies are now adapting more flexibility, meaning that a certain standard will need to met in the office.
 Providing contextual space finding, live availability and real time sensing will ensure, regardless of the need for social distancing, that productivity will continue.

 Enterprise agility re-imagined

 Agile methodology has steadily picked up the pace in the business world since the early 2000s, as companies dared to reimagine the way work is done.
 Through the years this agility has defined major changes within industries.

-Before the coming of COVID-19, business and technological forces already required organisations to manage change and make decisions more quickly than ever before.
+Before the coming of COVID-19, business and technological forces already required organizations to manage change and make decisions more quickly than ever before.
 The pandemic has vastly intensified those needs.
 Never have companies of all sizes felt so much pressure to make their business models fit changing requirements.
-And the need for speed won’t be temporary—digitisation, globalisation, automation, analytics, and the other forces of change will go on accelerating too.
+And the need for speed won’t be temporary—digitization, globalization, automation, analytics, and the other forces of change will go on accelerating too.
 “The pace of change has never been this fast, yet it will never be this slow again,” said Justin Trudeau.
 That quip dates from 2018 but is even more apt now.